-If the print quality is too light or too dark, adjust the print contrast.
+- Using premium supplies reduces smudged images, hard to read labels, and faded print.
+Supply type, print speed, and print contrast work together to improve the print quality of labels.
+Contact your Monarch Representative for more information. - If the print quality is too light or too dark, adjust the print contrast.
 The correct contrast setting is important because it effects how well your bar codes scan and how long the printhead lasts.

 Be sure to check the print quality of bar codes with a bar code verifier or scanner.
 If you do not have a verifier or scanner, check the bar code visually.
-A bar code that is IN SPEC has complete bars and clear spaces.
-Small alphanumeric characters look complete.
-A bar code that is IN SPEC may not look as good as one that is too dark, but it does have the highest scan rate.
+A bar code that is IN SPEC will have complete bars and clear spaces.
+Small alphanumeric characters will look complete.
+A bar code that is IN SPEC may not look as good as one that is too dark, but it will have the highest scan rate.

-Note: For highest scan rates, make sure there is adequate white space before and after the bar code.
+For highest scan rates, make sure there is adequate white space before and after the bar code.
 Also, a darker bar code does not mean it will scan better.